glizzykingdreko/Datadome-Interstitial-Deobfuscator/README.md

 - Transforms and simplifies initial function calls and variables for enhanced readability.
 - Eliminates dead code, including unused functions and variables.
 - Improves overall code clarity, making it easier to understand and maintain.
+- Higly improved for the newest version of the challenge.

 ## Prerequisites
 - Node.js